 - Earn a $50 credit for online subscription services after you spend $5,000 or more on your card per year

-Although there are plenty of cards that offer no foreign transaction fees, such as The Platinum Card® from American Express (Rates & Fees), or the Chase Sapphire Reserve®, they are both ultra-premium cards with annual fees running several hundred dollars a year.
+Although there are plenty of cards that offer no foreign transaction fees, such as The Platinum Card® from American Express (Terms Apply - Rates & Fees), or the Chase Sapphire Reserve®, the majority are ultra-premium cards with annual fees running several hundred dollars a year.
 For a no annual fee card, this is a great travel perk on the Uber Visa Card.

 How Does The Card Stack Up